SheetJS/docs.sheetjs.com/docz/docs/06-solutions/01-input.md

 #### Examples

-Here are a few common scenarios (click on each subtitle to see the code):
+Here are a few common scenarios (click on each subtitle to see the code).

+The [demos](../getting-started/demos) cover special deployments in more detail.

 ### Example: Local File